rmakki/retrofire/README.md

 # Why Retrofire

-1 - You don't want to use the Firebase android/java api because perhaps you are operating in an environment where you would rather execute synchronous requests, don't want to cache any data or leave any socket connections open
+1 - You have evaluated the Firebase java admin sdk and decided that your project may not be the right candidate for it: perhaps you are operating in a server environment where you can't or you would rather not leave any persistent socket connections open.

 2 - You found out that Firebase provides a REST api and you decided you want to use it https://firebase.google.com/docs/reference/rest/database/

  BUT!!!

 3- You are allergic to boiler plate code and you wished if there is a java wrapper to the above Firebase REST api that makes your Http calls easier to write, read, and debug

 If you agree with 1 + 2 + 3 then Retrofire is for you!